gasb150/weatherApp/README.md

 ## About

-This project is a wheather web application where useres searching cities can see differents weather conditions likes: temperatures, wind speed, clouds status, humidity.
+This project is a weather web application where users searching cities can see differents weather conditions likes: temperatures, wind speed, clouds status, humidity.
 Also could change between °F and °C.

 ![SCREENSHOT](./src/images/app_screenshot.png)